DeNA/DeClang/llvm/docs/PointerAuth.md

 ##### Arguments:

 The ``value`` argument is the arbitrary data value to be signed.
-The ``extra data`` argument is the additional diversity data to be used as a discriminator.
+The ``discriminator`` argument is the additional diversity data to be used as a discriminator.

 ##### Semantics: